cesarParra/apexdocs/README.md

 You can optionally specify the path to a configuration JSON file through the `--configPath` parameter.
 This let's you have some additional control over the content outputs.

+For instance, you can specify the root directory for where the files are being generated.
+This can be helpful when embedding the generated docs into an existing site so that the links are generated correctly.

-For instance, you can embedd custom content into your home page by using the `header` property to point to the a file which contents will be added to the top of the generated home page.
+You can also embedd custom content into your home page by using the `header` property to point to the a file which contents will be added to the top of the generated home page.

 Additionally, the `@author` and `@date` tags at the class level are not automatically added to the files by default.
 But to specify that you want this data added you can use the `content` property to set the author and date flags on.

 ```
 {
+  "root": "root-directory",
   "home": {
     "header": "./examples/includes/header.md"
   },
   "content": {
+    "startingHeadingLevel": 1,
     "includeAuthor": true,
     "includeDate": true
   }